|The Taylor Law at 50: Bright Spots and Pressure Points

 8. Negotiability and Due Process Beyond Police Discipline

-9. Improper Changes and Collective Bargaining: Duty Satisfaction, Contract Reversion and Waiver
+9. Improper Practice Charges and Collective Bargaining: Duty Satisfaction, Contract Reversion and Waiver

 10. Half a Century of Managing Collective Bargaining Conflict: The New York Experience and Beyond